 - Searching with and without quotation marks: A keyword search with quotation marks will return results that include that exact phrase.
 A search without quotation marks will return results that include any or all of those words.

 - Truncation symbol: Search terms may be truncated by using the * symbol (e.g., the term president* will also return "presidents," "presidential," etc.).

 - Suggested search terms: When typing in your search words, a drop-down list of suggested search terms will appear below the keyword search box (see screenshot below).
 Clicking on each suggested term or "facet" will retrieve different results.
-For a more inclusive set of results, we recommend using the "Search" button, rather than the facets, after typing in your desired search terms.
+For a more inclusive set of results, we recommend clicking on the blue "Search" button, rather than on the facets, after typing in your desired search terms.